Covering Intentional And Negligent Acts

 Damages may include pain and suffering, future lost wages, medical bills, and burial or funeral expenses.
 The amount of damages can be extremely difficult to determine.
 The most common process that courts use to measure loss in monetary terms for wrongful death claims is called pecuniary damages.

 The court determines the appropriate compensation for the financial and emotional loss caused by the wrongful death.
 Often, survivors sue for the amount of medical bills incurred by the care of the deceased and the expense of burial.
 However, because the surviving family is regarded as having sustained injury from the absence of their loved one, the court must take into account compensation for their pain and suffering.
 They also may determine the decedent’s future income and earning potential to compensate for what they would have earned had they lived, how much they had saved or invested, and how important their income was to the financial security of the survivors.

-Wrongful Death Statute of Limitations in Georgia
+Wrongful Death Statute Of Limitations In Georgia

 The laws vary from state to state, even when the states are very close.
-For example, the government of the state of Georgia may apply different laws and statues to wrongful death than the government of Tennessee does.
+For example, the government of Georgia may apply different laws and statues to wrongful death than the government of Tennessee does.
 However, most states have enacted a statute permitting a lawsuit to be brought by the relatives of a person who died as a result of a wrongful act.
-In some states the plaintiff may only be the spouse or children of the deceased.
+In some states, the plaintiff may only be the spouse or children of the deceased.
 In others, relatives such as grandparents are eligible to bring suit against the responsible party.
 There are also additional restrictions imposed that differ from state to state.
 It is important to contact an attorney to find out about your state law to determine if any other relatives would be entitled to portions of the settlement.

-For more information or to schedule a consultation with an experienced personal injury attorney or wrongful death lawyer, send an email to the Georgia and Chattanooga wrongful death attorneys of McCamy, Phillips, Tuggle & Fordham, or call us at 706-508-4292.
+For more information or to schedule a consultation with an experienced personal injury attorney or wrongful death lawyer, send an email to the Georgia and Chattanooga wrongful death attorneys of McCamy, Phillips, Tuggle & Fordham, LLP, or call us at 706-508-4292.